Visiting Sri Lanka Buddhist temples, Sri Lanka temple dress code and temple of the tooth dress code

 Don’t drink alcohol and enter Sri Lanka Buddhist temples

 You can’t get away with bringing bottles of wine or liquor to a Buddhist temple.
-Especially in the places such as the temple of the tooth in Kandy.
+Especially in places such as the temple of the tooth in Kandy.
 Not only the temple of the tooth dress code but also other Buddhist temple rules are strictly observed here.
 And don’t try to enter a Buddhist temple after consuming alcohol.
 Moderators at the entrance may check you and if they found that you have consumed alcohol, you don’t get the access to the temple.

 Buddha tattoo not accepted